KushagraGoel10/personal-yt/README.md

 Flipkart debouncing is less than google, because google has to provide immediate suggestions with much more greater user experience.
 Google, Youtube- will give you the results for every key strokes.

+Youtube debouncing is very less.
+Flipkart is around or greater than 200ms